OdarteiL/task_admin/README.md

 ## Author & Contributions

-Developed by [Your Name].
+Developed by Michael Odartei Lamptey.
 Contributions and feedback are welcome.